Discovery learning: Assisted vs. unassisted discovery

 A debate in the instructional community now questions the effectiveness of this model of instruction.
 The debate dates back to the 1950s when researchers first began to compare the results of discovery learning to other forms of instruction.
 In support of the fundamental concept of discovery learning, Bruner (1961) suggested that students are more likely to remember concepts if they discover them on their own as opposed to those that are taught directly.

 In pure discovery learning, the learner is required to discover new content through conducting investigations or carrying out procedures while receiving little, if any, assistance.
 "For example, a science teacher might provide students with a brief demonstration of how perceptions of color change depending on the intensity of the light source and then ask them to design their own experiment to further examine this relationship".
-In this example the student is left to discover the content on his/her own.
-Because students are left to self-discovery of topics, researchers worry that learning taking place may have errors, misconceptions or be confusing or frustrating to the learner.
+In this example the student is left to discover the content on one's own.
+Because students are left to self-discovery of topics, researchers worry that the learning taking place may have errors or misconceptions, or be confusing or frustrating to the learner.

 Research shows that cognitive demands required for discovery in young children may hinder learning as they have limited amounts of existing knowledge to integrate additional information.
 Bruner also cautioned that such discovery could not be made prior to or without at least some base of knowledge in the topic.
 Students who are presented with problems without foundational knowledge may not have the ability to work though solutions.
 The meta-analyses conducted by Alfieri and colleagues reconfirmed such findings.

 Mayer (2004) argues that unassisted discovery learning tasks do not help learners discover problem-solving rules, conservation strategies, or programming concepts.
 He does acknowledge, however that while under some circumstances constructivist-based approaches may be beneficial, pure discovery learning lacks structure in nature and hence will not be beneficial for the learner.
 Mayer also points out that interest in discovery learning has waxed and waned since the 1960s.
 He argues that in each case the empirical literature has shown that the use of pure discovery methods is not suggested, yet time and time again researchers have renamed their instructional methods only to be discredited again, to rename their movement again.

-Alternatively, direct ‘instruction where working examples, scaffolding techniques, explicit explanation and feedback are beneficial to learning (Alfieri, 2011).
+Alternatively, direct instruction with working examples, scaffolding techniques, explicit explanation and feedback are beneficial to learning (Alfieri, 2011).
 In addition, time spent practising newly learned concepts improves problem solving skills (Pas and Van Gog, 2006).

 There appears to be benefits to both direct instruction and assisted discovery.
-Perhaps finding the balance between the two instructional styles will lead to the best learning outcomes for students.